Cannabis gummy bears and gummy worms are carving out a place as one of the most enjoyable and popular ways to consume cannabis.

 If you’ve never made weed gummies before, one word you’ll need to know is “emulsification.”
 Cannabis oil won’t naturally bond with water or with some of the melted ingredients in gummies, which can mean you’ll have a separate layer of cannabis oil in your gummies, or gummies that just don’t have the right consistency.
 An emulsifier like soy or sunflower lecithin will solve this issue, allowing the whole mix to combine uniformly in that wonderful gummy consistency you’re looking for.

 Most weed gummy recipes call for using cannabis oil, though some recommend using tinctures or other extracts.
 We’re going to stick with cannabis oil because it’s easy to work with and easier to make.
+Another way to emulsify ingredients is to puree the mixture in a quality blender with high RPMs.
+Agitating the mixture at high speeds will emulsify ingredients, while creating a homogenous mixture.

 First things first, get your equipment together.
 You’re going to need a stove, a pot, a whisk, a dropper, a gummy bear mold (or worms, whichever shape you like), and a freezer.